HefnySco/andruav_ap_wiki/source/de-config-mavlink.rst

      - ip port used by communicate ** "s2s_udp_listening_port"** in :ref:`de-config-comm`.
      - default: "60000".
    * - "s2s_udp_listening_ip" (**)
-     - listen ip for the de_comm module to communicate with other modules.
+     - Listen ip for the de_comm module to communicate with other modules.
      - "127.0.0.1" if :term:`Comm Module` on the same board else "0.0.0.0".
    * - "s2s_udp_listening_port" (**)
      - ip port used to communicate with :term:`Comm Module`.